cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* string

+The regular expression to match with.
+When using `name_prefix_match`, this regex is applied against the query name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#regexp PreparedQuery#regexp}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#regexp PreparedQuery#regexp}

 ---